-ON THIS PAGE: You will learn about the different types of treatments doctors use for women with vaginal cancer.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for people with vaginal cancer.
 Use the menu to see other pages.

-This section explains the types of treatments that are the standard of care for vaginal cancer.
+This section explains the types of treatments, also known as therapies, that are the standard of care for vaginal cancer.
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
+Clinical trials may also be an option for you, which is something you can discuss with your doctor.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
-Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
-Clinical trials are an option to consider for treatment and care for all stages of cancer.
-Your doctor can help you consider all your treatment options.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 Concerns about sexual health and having children

-Women with vaginal cancer may have concerns about if or how their treatment may affect their sexual health and fertility.
+People with vaginal cancer may have concerns about if or how their treatment may affect their sexual health and fertility, or ability to become pregnant.
 These topics should be discussed with the health care team before treatment begins.
-Premenopausal women who are still potentially able to get pregnant and want to preserve their fertility may be referred to a reproductive endocrinologist (REI).
+Premenopausal people who are still potentially able to get pregnant and want to preserve their fertility may be referred to a reproductive endocrinologist (REI).
 It may be helpful to discuss what options for fertility preservation are covered by your health insurance.
+There may also be charitable funds available to help with the costs of this care.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 The type of surgery used depends on the stage of the cancer and other factors.
 A gynecologic oncologist is a doctor who specializes in treating vaginal cancer using surgery.

-Surgery may be the only treatment needed for some very small vaginal cancers.
+Surgery may be the only treatment needed for a very small vaginal cancer.

 Surgical options for vaginal cancer include: